Skip to content

 Independent self-study

-In addition to the contact time, students are expected to undertake around 7.5 hours of personal self-study per module per week.
+In addition to the contact time, you are expected to undertake around 7.5 hours of personal self-study per module per week.
 Typically, this will involve online study tasks, reading journal articles and completing formative assignments.
+The Sports Research Project requires substantial independent work and can be expected to require 600 hours of study.
+In addition, you are required to undertake 100 hours of placement activities as part of their Professional Placement in addition to the 16 hours of study days and 175 hours of personal self-study and assessment preparation.

 Independent learning is supported by a range of excellent learning facilities, including The Hive and library resources, the virtual learning environment, and extensive electronic learning resources.